keshavbasanwal/myBookLibrary/README.md

 - The Art of Impossible: A Peak Performance Primer by Steven Kotler
 || [Goodreads page](https://www.goodreads.com/en/book/show/50209348-the-art-of-impossible)

+- The Alchemist by Paulo Coel
+- art of war by Sun Tzu

 ### Books I am Reading rn

 -  Superintelligence: Paths, Dangers, Strategies by Nick Bostrom